Private Tours in Salzburg & Beyond | Walking Tours & Scenic Alpine Day Trips

 I love the pre-Christmas season.
 No other time of year offers so many festivities and cultural events.
-On November 21, local politicians turn on the lights of the city's main Christmas tree on the Residenzplatz, kicking off six weeks of Christmas markets.
+On November 20, local politicians turn on the lights of the city's main Christmas tree on the Residenzplatz, kicking off six weeks of Christmas markets.

 Christmas in Salzburg - Cathedral - Domplatz

-Each year, one of Salzburg's communities or private landlords donate their best hundred-year-old fir tree to the city, and children from one of the schools make the decorations.
+Each year, one of Salzburg's communities or private landlords donates their best hundred-year-old fir tree to the city, and children from one of the schools make the decorations.
 Most of the festivities take place around the Christmas markets.
-There are six in Salzburg: on the Mirabellplatz, in the courtyard of the Sternbräu Restaurant, on Altermarktplatz, in the Hohensalzburg Fortress, and my favorite, in the park of Hellbrunn Castle.
+There are six in Salzburg: on the Mirabellplatz, in the courtyard of the Sternbräu Restaurant, on Altermarktplatz, in the Hohensalzburg Fortress, and my favorite, in the park of Hellbrunn Palace.
 The central market is located at Domplatz and Residenzplatz.

 To feast your eyes on the beautiful views of Salzburg, I recommend a hike up to Hohensalzburg Fortress.
 A leisurely walk takes about 30 minutes.
 From above, you will see the fabulous city of Salzburg and visit a fantastic Christmas market in the courtyard of the fortress.

-salzburg toptours blog christmas fortress
+salzburg toptours christmas view from the fortress Hohensalzburg / Salzburg December

 At the end of November and the beginning of December, you can visit the processions of mummers in scary devil costumes in the streets of the city.
 These are the Krampuses, companions of St. Nicholas.
 Watching such processions is not for the faint-hearted.
 But there is also a children's version of the Krampus.
 Every year on St. Nicholas Day (December 6) at 16:00 on the Cathedral Square, Nikolo and Krampus come to children and give them gifts.
 Krampus behaves calmly so as not to scare anyone.